etsangsplk/aws-api-gateway/README.md

 ### Permissions
 User Should have access to CloudWatch and should have permissions to create/delete/modify logs.
-Here is example of permissions for Loging that are suggested for CloudWatch and Logging.
-Initial user where created with default Amazon predefine permissions
+Here is example of permissions for Logging that are suggested for CloudWatch and Logging.
+Initial user where created with default Amazon predefined permissions

 ```
 AWSLambdaFullAccess